 - Provide a PRIVATE and SAFE space for students to discuss events and issues that are affecting their college experience—whether that be in a positive or negative way.

 No problem is too big or too small, no question is 'stupid,' and no issue is ever considered 'no big deal.’
 No matter if it’s sports, academics, or life in general, make an appointment or swing by my office.
 I want to help and I’m here for you!

 At the University of Jamestown, we are a family.
 We want to provide for your academic success and be attentive to fulfill your personal and social needs.
 The University of Jamestown is committed to a policy of equitable consideration of its students and their relationships with peers, faculty, staff, administrators, and the university as a whole.
 Students are encouraged to engage in constructive and respectful dialogue regarding any situation directly with appropriate individuals involved whenever possible.
 We are also eager to hear any suggestions and comments about facility improvements, class offerings and content, new events and activities, and any other matters to improve your experience at the university.

 Please fill out the form below as specifically and thoroughly as possible.

 Your matter will be reviewed by the Student Advocacy Coordinator and they will be in contact to determine how best to help you advocate for your issue.

 The University of Jamestown is committed to ensuring an environment free from all discrimination and/or harassment based on race, color, national origin, gender, disability, sexual orientation, or other status with respect to which discrimination would be unlawful.
 Any student who believes he or she has been subjected to or witnessed discrimination, harassment, or a hostile environment shall promptly report such conduct to the Student Advocacy Coordinator

 What is a SafeZone?

 Safe Zones are a safe space for people to talk, learn, and ask questions about sexuality and gender in a non-judgmental, safe, and educational environment.

-This space is safe, free of judgements, where people can honestly communicate with each other, educate one another, and ask any and all questions.
+This space is safe, free of judgments, where people can honestly communicate with each other, educate one another, and ask any and all questions.